Hi, I’m Chloé.

-I am an interaction designer and researcher from France, working at the intersection of programming, filmmaking, neuroscience and design.
-I am a senior at Carnegie Mellon University, pursuing an interdisciplinary degree in Cognitive Neuroscience and New Media Art with a minor in Intelligent Environments.
+I work at the intersection of programming, filmmaking, neuroscience and media design.
+I’m currently a senior at Carnegie Mellon University, pursuing an interdisciplinary degree in Neuroscience and New Media with a minor in Intelligent Environments.

 I recently conducted research on the effects of gendered emotion suppression on memory, which you can read more about here.